Isle of Wight Guru

 Bembridge Fort is one of many forts built around the edge of the Isle of Wight.
 It is politely described as 'unrestored' by the National Trust, which looks after it.

-It's not really the sort of place to let your children run free, but history fans might like to know that they offer tours about once a week (at the time of writing).
+It's not really the sort of place to let your children run free, but history fans might like to know that they sporadically offer tours.
+Fort tours are advertised here when available.
+It features in our provocatively guide to Isle of Wight attractions you haven't visited.

 6. Watersports